joshkosmala/silverstripe-nzregiondropdownfield/README.md

 # SilverStripe Region Dropdown Field
+A region field for New Zealand

+##Installation
+In your form:
+   NZRegionDropdownField::create('Region');

+###Author
+Josh Kosmala
+josh@novaweb.co.nz